 These cult organic beauty brands from around the world prove that clean skincare is more than a trend – it’s a worldwide phenomenon!

 Let’s face it – most organic beauty products we read about in English language magazines are from America or the UK.
-Whether it’s Josie Maran, Green People or 100% Pure, most of us are already familiar with top US/UK brands, thanks to shopping sites like LookFantastic, the Detox Market, Sephora, and magazines like Eluxe, of course!
+Whether it’s Josie Maran, Green People or 100% Pure, most of us are already familiar with top US/UK brands.
+That’s also thanks to shopping sites like LookFantastic, the Detox Market, Sephora.
+And magazines like Eluxe, of course!